SA9102/Clock-App/README.md

 ### 24/12/22:

-Branch created and first commit.
+Branch created and first commit of this branch.

 The class 'ClockApp' is no longer a ScreenManager, instead it is a vertical BoxLayout that contains two widgets: a ScreenManager, and another BoxLayout that contains the navigation buttons.
 This way, the navigation buttons will always remain static no matter the Screen displayed.